Frequently Asked Questions

 For more information on setting up an MCP server, see Claude documentation.

-Once you have your MCP server up and running, you can start interacting with models and entries in your Hygraph project.
+Once your MCP server is running, you can start interacting with models and entries in your Hygraph project.

 For example, you can write the following prompts: